-Ozarks Healthcare and Community Blood Center of the Ozarks to host Blood Drive Aug.
-13, encourages Community to Give Back during Blood Shortage
+Ozarks Healthcare and Community Blood Center of the Ozarks to host Blood Drive Feb.
+18, asks for Community’s Help to Replenish Blood Supply after Winter Weather

-Appointments are strongly encouraged to be made ahead of Friday’s drive.
+Appointments are strongly encouraged to be made ahead of the drive.
 To schedule your appointment, call 417-227-5006 or go to www.cbco.org/donate-blood.
-Donors will receive a free t-shirt while supplies last.
+Donors will receive a free CBCO quarter-zip pullover while supplies last.

 Before the blood drive, donors are asked to take a few steps to ensure that donations operate smoothly on the day of the drive: